PeterKon/logreader/README.md

 `general_limit`:       Optional.
 Overrides the specific limits and sets a general limit of outputted errors.
 (Default: No limit)
 `context`:             Optional.
 The number of error-messages written above and below the output error-messages.
 (Default: 3)

-You can also optionally enter from one to three entries for `custom pattern` which returns case insensitive hits on the pattern.
+You can also optionally enter one to three entries for `custom pattern` which returns case insensitive hits on the pattern.

 Inside the code, you can change the following variables to adjust the output: